 Antelope Valley Conservancy has one primary preserve, Big Rock 1, that provides 90 acres for tortoises, kit foxes, burrowing owls, and more.
 AVC also has a 10-acre preserve protecting oak woodlands/chamise chaparral.
 AVC has also established additional preservation lands, including acquisition of 40 acres of wetlands in the Devil's Punchbowl Natural Area, design of the Sanitation District's 200 acre rare plant preserve, and design of Lancaster's Amargosa Creek restoration.

 Antelope Valley Conservancy has held California Department of Fish and Wildlife Authorization to Hold Mitigation Lands since 2009.
 If you are interested in mitigation fulfillment, please click here for the AVC Application for Mitigation Evaluation.

-The conservancy's recent accomplishments include developing Joshua Tree Woodland preservation, providing the preserve acquisition design for rare plant preservation for the Los Angeles County Sanitation Districts, advocating to prevent the destruction of Una Lake, advocating for CESA Listing of the Western Joshua tree, and garnering state approval for the Rift Zone Conceptual Area Preservation Plan (CAPP).
+The conservancy's recent accomplishments include developing Joshua Tree Woodland preservation, advocating to prevent the destruction of Una Lake, advocating for CESA Listing of the Western Joshua tree, and garnering state approval for the Rift Zone Conceptual Area Preservation Plan (CAPP).
 You can see the conservancy's videos and letters of comment on the Library page of this website.